muskanpulyani/logging-app-log/README.md

  **Server**<br />
-    server are the remote ip whose logs user want to fetch <br />
+    server are the remote ip whose logs end user needs to fetch <br />
     create a new socket using the given address and protocol number<br />
-    Bind our server to the specified port<br />
+    Bind the server to the specified port<br />
     Now Data is continuously pushed/transmitted to the open connection <br />
     fyi ..The server can able to connect multiple clients concurrently